 Truscott’s subjects are drawn from her immediate surroundings and include contemporary objects related to the body and the home: ventolin inhalers, earplugs, bricks, fruit and light bulbs are repeated motifs.
 The tradition of vanitas and still life painting is apparent here (the objects are used, fruit looks soft) and points to the passage of time, to human mortality.

-Exhibiting since 1995, Ebony Truscott’s work is held in a number of public and private collections including: Monash University Museum of Art Collection; Deakin University Collection; The National Library of Australia, The State Library of Victoria, The Besen Collection; The Orloff Collection; and The Athenaeum Club, Melbourne.
+Exhibiting since 1995, Ebony Truscott’s work is held in a number of public and private collections including: Monash University Museum of Art Collection, Melbourne; Deakin University Collection, Melbourne; The National Library of Australia, Canberra; The State Library of Victoria, Melbourne; and The Athenaeum Club, Melbourne.
 Ebony Truscott lives and works in Melbourne.